“Good morning, all! Let’s pull out our text and hop right into our discussion!”

 “Interesting discussion, Mr. Blake and Ms. Griffin.
 And it relates to our final question: when we talk about what it means to be ‘Machiavellian’ today, is it consistent with the original text?”

-He sinks back into the hard back of his seat.
-The discussion continues, but the blonde is quiet for the rest of class.
+He sinks into the hard back of his seat.
+The discussion continues, but she's quiet for the rest of class.
 And so is he.

-When the class ends, he slings his messenger bag over his shoulder and shuffles out of his seat and up the stairs.
-As he exits the building into the crisp, D.C. air, Octavia and Miller catch up to him on the quad.
-He plops himself under a tree and leans against the trunk.
+After class, he eagerly hops out of the lecture hall, and Octavia and Miller catch up to him on the quad.
+He sits under a tree and leans against the trunk.

 “Dude!
 She fucking railed you!”
 Miller laughs, and sits down next to him.